brittanymlassiter/Prediction-of-Product-Sales/README.md

 Brittany Lassiter

 ## In this project, I will be implenting various sales and prediction over various stores for their sales for different food items.
+We will help the retailer understand the properties of products and outlets that play crucial roles in increasing sales.

   #### As shown below, is a correlation's map, demostrating different highlights of production causing sales to be higher or lower.
 ![image](https://github.com/brittanymlassiter/Prediction-of-Product-Sales/assets/141593737/24b05895-46db-4c7d-8b2a-2aed63ba071c)